sripadmamanoharan/Multilingual-Chatbot-for-Low-Resource-Languages-/README.md

 - ✅ Demonstrated effective cross-lingual transfer from Hindi to Urdu
 - ✅ Achieved **3x BLEU score improvement** with fine-tuned mT5
-- ✅ Compared Transformer and LSTM architectures in low-resource settings
+- ✅ Compared Transformer and LSTM architectures in low-resource setting

----

-## 👩‍💻 Team Contributions

-- **Sri Padmavathi**: Designed and implemented the LSTM Seq2Seq model, tokenizer handling, Urdu inference, and BLEU-based evaluation.
-- **Harshithavalli**: Fine-tuned the mT5 model and evaluated model outputs.
-- **Monisha Raju**: Managed data preprocessing, cleaning, and test prompt setup.

----
+-
 ## 📄 Final Report

 [📑 NLP Final Report (PDF)](link_to_your_report_here)